pingcap/docs/tidb-cloud/migration-job.md

 ## Step 5: Choose a spec and start migration

 On the **Choose a Spec and Start Migration** page, select the migration spec.
-During the public beta, the free migration job is limited to 3 TCUs.
+During the public beta, the free migration job is limited to 4 RCUs (Replication Capacity Unit).

 After selecting the spec, click **Create Job and Start** to start the migration.